mirivar/GP-age/README.md

 GP-age is an epigenetic clock for age prediction using blood methylomes.
 Here we provide a commandline standalone python version of it.

+This project is developed by Miri Varshavsky in [Prof. Tommy Kaplan's lab](https://www.cs.huji.ac.il/~tommy/) at the Hebrew University, Jerusalem, Israel.

 ## Requirements
 GP-age runs on python3, and the following packages are required: